 By Danielle DeSimone

 As tensions rise across the globe, and thousands of U.S. troops are deployed to Eastern Europe, Americans all around the country are asking one thing: what can we do to support the troops?

 While our men and women in uniform are facing dangers on the front lines, thousands of miles away from home, we can still ensure that both our service members and their military families are remembered and supported during times of conflict in just a few, simple ways.

 There is no better time to reach out to the service members, military spouses and military families in your community than in times of heightened tension and conflict that involve our men and women in uniform.

-According to the Blue Star Families 2019 Military Family Lifestyles Survey, only 12% of the military community feel that the general public understands the sacrifices required of military families, and 40% feel that they don’t even belong in their civilian community.
+According to the Blue Star Families 2020 Military Family Lifestyles Survey, only 21% of the military community feel that the general public understands the sacrifices required of military families, and 73% feel that they don’t even belong to their civilian community.

 Now is the time to pick up the phone and ask your friends in the military community how they’re doing.
 Aside from just texting or calling, you can even organize a phone tree to make sure these military families always have someone to check in on them, and ensure that they don’t feel forgotten.